Garlock Sealing Technologies

 With a plethora of lawsuits, several news sources cited Garlock as “one of the most sued companies in American history.”

-Garlock has paid out over $1 billion in asbestos-related claims and has closed many pending cases.
+Garlock has paid over $1 billion in asbestos-related claims and closed many pending cases.

 Once the company filed for bankruptcy, all pending claims were put on hold.
-When the company emerges from bankruptcy, its reorganization will allow an asbestos trust fund for pending and future asbestos-related claims.
+As the company reorganized, it also created an asbestos trust fund for pending and future asbestos-related claims.

 Garlock Sealing Technologies Today

 Garlock is still in business today.
-It is currently a wholly-owned division of EnPro Industries and has 13 manufacturing plants in the U.S., Canada, Asia, and Europe.
+It is a wholly-owned EnPro Industries division and has 13 manufacturing plants in the U.S., Canada, Asia, and Europe.

 The company employs over 2,000 people and has a global distribution network encompassing 75 countries.

 Garlock’s experience with fluid sealing products gives the company a large industrial customer base.
-Like many long-established enterprises in its field, Garlock no longer uses asbestos in its gaskets and other heat-resistant products.
+Garlock no longer uses asbestos in its gaskets and other heat-resistant products.

 If you worked with Garlock sealing products and now have an asbestos illness, contact a mesothelioma lawyer to determine what you can do about it.